 How much vitamin A in carrots?

-Certainly, carrots are among the richest foods in vitamin A. 100g of raw carrots contain 835 mcg RAE, or 93% of the daily recommended intake!
+Certainly, carrots are among the richest foods in vitamin A. Raw carrots contain 835 mcg RAE per 100g.
+This dose is 93% of the Daily Value!

 Is a carrot a day enough to meet our daily needs of vitamin A?

 Eating a carrot every day is the easiest way to boost your vitamin A intake.
-Vitamin A is necessary for good vision, glowing skin, healthy heart, and strong immune system.
+However, you should eat a wide variety of other foods high in vitamin A as well.

 Can you get too much vitamin A from carrots?

-Consuming high amounts of vitamin A from plant-based sources is pretty safe!
+Consuming high amounts of vitamin A from plant-based sources is pretty safe, though!
 Hence, we can safely consume many carrots per day, or drink more than a serving of carrot juice.